 Dr. Mulukutla’s Ph.D. research entailed identifying mechanisms that governed metabolic shifts to lactate consumption in the late stages of fed-batch culture by employing systems biology approaches.
 He developed a mechanistic kinetic model to demonstrate the presence of a multiplicity of steady states in a glycolytic activity that could explain metabolic shifts in cell culture.
 For this work, Dr. Mulukutla received the award for best poster presentation at the Cell Culture Engineering XII conference in April 2010.

 Dr. Mulukutla and his research group at Pfizer has been developing novel technologies for enhancing the fed-batch processes of CHO cell lines used for therapeutic production.
 Dr. Mulukutla’s research team was the first to identify inhibitory metabolic byproducts produced in CHO fed-batch cultures, and devised strategies to alleviate the inhibition.
 His group has metabolically engineered CHO cells to reduce or eliminate the production of these metabolic byproducts.
-The tyrosine prototrophs of CHO cells that his team engineered can synthesize tyrosine and proliferate in tyrosine-free environments.
+The amino acid prototrophs of CHO cells that his team engineered can synthesize cysteine and tyrosine and proliferate in cysteine-free and tyrosine-free environments.
 His recent work applied systems biology approaches to determine the underlying cause for the glycosylation dynamics observed in CHO fed-batch cultures.
-Dr. Mulukutla has co-authored 16 scientific articles, 4 patent applications, and is an active member of the cell bioprocessing community.
+Dr. Mulukutla has co-authored 19 scientific articles, multiple patents and patent applications, and is an active member of the cell bioprocessing community.

 Qi Zhang, Ph.D.